 In the end, your best option is to work with an Ohio expungement lawyer.

 Yes—in Ohio, a number of offenses can be sealed or expunged from your record.
 Unfortunately, driver’s license violations and motor vehicle violations aren’t one of them.

 Driving offenses become part of your permanent driving record, they can never be expunged (this includes OVI/DUI).
 But there may be an exception to the rule.

-There may be a way, with some cooperation from the court and an agreeable prosecutor, to bypass the bars setup by the legislature to allow you the ability to expunge your old traffic conviction.
-If you would like to learn more about how this could be done, contact Attorney Robert Botnick and see how he may be able to help you clear up your past.
+With some cooperation from the court and an agreeable prosecutor, we may be able to bypass the bars set up by the legislature to allow you the ability to expunge your old traffic conviction.
+If you want to learn more about how this could be done, contact The Botnick Law Firm and see how we can help you clear up your past.